binkiklou/pilang/doc/language/operations.md

 Definitevely the most cool looking part of the language, are the arrows ``->`` and ``=>``.
 These operations can be used with other operations to behave like loops.

+> Note: Unless it is an ``arr_init``, the left side of an arrow must always be enclosed with parenthesis.

 ## Scalar Arrow

 The scalar arrow `->`, is used to set to a scalar.
 If applied to an array, it will define each elements of that array to the specifed scalar, unless a selector is applied.